David B. Kurtz

-David Brower Kurtz (1819 – March 23, 1898), aka Daniel Brower Kurtz, was an American Whig and Democratic politician from California.
+David Brower Kurtz (1819 – March 23, 1898), also known as Daniel Brower Kurtz, was an American Whig and Democratic politician from California.

-Kurtz was born 1819 in Pennsylvania.
+Kurtz was born in 1819 in Pennsylvania.
 He came to San Diego in 1850 where he studied law.
 He was admitted to the bar in 1856.
 He also was a contractor and constructed several buildings in Old Town San Diego and elsewhere.

 Kurtz was the second mayor of San Diego under U.S. rule, from 1851 until 1852.
-He later was a member of the California State Senate in 1852 and 1855, as a Whig party member, county judge 1855–1856, member of the California State Assembly during 1861–1862 and 1865–1866, representing the 1st District.
+He later was a member of the California State Senate in 1852 and 1855, as a Whig party member, county judge from 1855–1856, and member of the California State Assembly during 1861–1862 and 1865–1866, representing the 1st District.

 During the Civil War Kurtz was a Breckinridge Democrat (Southern sympathizer).
 Kurtz was appointed brigadier-general of the State Militia in 1856.
-Kurtz was president of the San Diego's Board of Trustees in 1862, when San Diego did not have a Mayoral form of government.
+Kurtz was president of San Diego's Board of Trustees in 1862 when San Diego did not have a Mayoral form of government.

-In 1866 he moved to San Luis Rey, California, in present Oceanside, California, and died there 1898.
+In 1866 he moved to San Luis Rey, California, in present Oceanside, California, and died there in 1898.
 He's buried at Mount Hope Cemetery in San Diego.

-Kurtz Street, located in the Midway District and Middletown neighborhoods of San Diego, is named for him.
+Kurtz Street, located in the Midway district and Middletown neighborhoods of San Diego, is named for him.
 The Fire Mountain area of Oceanside also has a Kurtz Street.